oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 It's still 2 !
 How come ?

-The answer relates to the scope of the ConfigurationResource class.
+The answer relates to the **scope** of the ConfigurationResource class.
 We've set it to be `@RequestScoped`, so Helidon creates a new instance for each request, and the new instance creates a new instance of the MinimumChange with the default value of 2.
 That's a problem, we need to be able to make this change and not have it immediately revert the next time it's accessed !

 How do we fix this ?
 Simple, we just change the ConfigurationResource class form being `@RequestScoped` to `@ApplicationScoped` The Helidon framework will now create only a single instance of the ConfigurationResource class and re-use it whenever Helidon needs it.

+- Open the file **ConfigurationResourse.java**

-Change `@RequestScoped` to `@ApplicationScoped` in the ConfigurationRecourse class and save it
+- Change `@RequestScoped` to `@ApplicationScoped` in the ConfigurationRecourse class and save it

 ```
 @Path("/minimumChange")